swdavey/mysqlrouter/README.md

 dhcpv6-client high-availability ssh
 %
 ```
-Note the last two commands confirm that the ports have been opened and the high-availability service is in place.
+The last two commands confirm that the ports have been opened for MySQL Router and that the high-availability service is in place.

 No change to the selinux mode (enforcing | permissive | disabled) is required because our cluster implementation is stateless (i.e. no need to write to storage).

-If you are implementing in a Cloud Environment then you may need to make changes to your virtual networking.
-For example in the Oracle Cloud a rule had to be setup to allow TCP and UDP traffic to run on the virtual network that was being used.
+If implementing in a Cloud Environment then it may be necessary to make changes to virtual networking firewalls.
+For example, in the Oracle Cloud a rule must be in place to allow TCP and UDP traffic to run across the virtual network being used.

 **Naming Services**: the test environment uses DNS to resolve hostnames into IP addresses.
 If you don't have a naming service then you will have to enter the names and IP addresses of each router node and indeed each database node into /etc/hosts.
 Clients of the router tier will need to be made aware of the floating IP address.

 ### Bootstrapping of MySQL Router
-To bootstrap the cluster we need to be aware of the backend database cluster or replica set being used.
+The MySQL Router instances need to be bootstrap with respect to the backend database tier they will connect to.
 In this case a 3 node InnoDB Cluster is being used.
 It's Primary node is called ic1 and it's cluster administrator user account is clustadm@ic1.
 For each node in the MySQL Router cluster, run the following
 ```
 % sudo mysqlrouter --user mysqlrouter --force --bootstrap clusteradm@ic1
 % sudo systemctl restart mysqlrouter
 ```
 **Test MySQL Router Instance Connectivity**:

+To test MySQL Router connectivity with the backend database tier, the database tier needs to be primed with some data and a user account.
 On the **primary node** of the **InnoDB Cluster**:
  * create a document store schema and give it a collection
  * create a database and give it a table
  * create a user and grant that user select, insert, update and delete on both the schema and database.
 Note the user should be able to log in from anywhere.